ietf-wg-cellar/matroska-specification/cellar-codec/codec_iana.md

 To register a new Codec ID in this registry, one needs a Codec ID string, a TrackType value, a description, a Change Controller, and an optional Reference to a document describing the Codec ID.

+Designated Experts should verify these rules are matched:

+* the different items defined in (#defining-matroska-codec-support) are properly defined;
+* the codec mapping follows the recommendations from (#recommendations-for-the-creation-of-new-codec-mappings);
+* an identical Codec ID string does not already exist in the Matroska Codec IDs Registry;
+* the TrackType value matches the types defined in (#video-codec-mappings), (#audio-codec-mappings), (#subtitle-codec-mappings);
+or any other valid value for the `TrackType` element as defined in [@!RFC9559, section 5.1.4.1.3];
+* if a Reference document is provided, it is publicly available with a stable URL.

 Some Codec IDs values are deprecated.
 Such Codec IDs are marked as "Reclaimed" in the "Matroska Codec IDs" registry.